 Resources for a co-operative art school

-A list of co-operatives and resources on co-ops and co-operative education in the UK, complied in conjunction with the research project A co-operative art school?
-See also the list of resources for alternative (art) education.
+A directory of art and education co-operatives and resources on co-ops and co-operative education (mainly in the UK).
+Complied in conjunction with the research project A co-operative art school?
+These resources accompany the directory of alternative art schools and bibliography on alternative and co-operative art education.
 If you would like to recommend a resource please use the contact form to get in touch.

 Co-operative art schools